What is better than BLE for indoor positioning system?

 What about optical tracking or LIDARs?

-- Ultrasound stationary beacons can run on battery, though a fixed power supply is recommended.
+- Ultrasound stationary beacons can run on a battery, though a fixed power supply is recommended.
 The power supply, in this case, is just a basic electricity grid (~110/220V) or a USB or +12-36V – whatever is more accessible.
 UWB typically requires a fixed power supply for stationary beacons (anchors); the anchors also need Ethernet for data exchange and synchronization.
-But cameras require power and high-speed connectivity backbone – either Ethernet or wireless.
+But stationary cameras (outside-in systems) require power and a high-speed connectivity backbone – either Ethernet or wireless.
 Also, servers process massive data streams.
 It is simply costly and cumbersome to provide all that connectivity

-- Line of sight is a problem
+- Line of sight is a stronger requirement for optical systems than for ultrasound and UWB

 - Accuracy depends on the distance, unlike in the time-of-flight systems.
 Higher-resolution cameras become even more expensive and have other drawbacks